-For small values of N (say, 1 or 2) the rays vary only slightly over a spectral band if the bathymetry and currents vary slowly over the distance $Nc_g/\Delta t$.
-Thus for low N only one or a few rays are needed to represent accurately a finite spectral band (e.g., Benoit et al. 1996).
-In these numerically efficient low-N schemes, rays may be recomputed at regular time intervals to account for variable currents and water levels that modify the ray trajectories.
+For small values of N (say 1 or 2) the rays vary only slightly over a spectral band if the bathymetry and currents vary slowly over the distance $Nc_g/\Delta t$.
+Thus for low N only one or a few rays are needed to represent accurately a finite spectral band (e.g. Benoit et al., 1996).
+In these numerically efficient low N schemes, rays may be re-computed at regular time intervals to account for variable currents and water levels that modify the ray trajectories.

-The accuracy of this semi-Lagrangian advection scheme for a small number of time steps N, and using many or only one ray per frequency-direction band, is investigated below through comparisons with predictions of the full-Lagrangian scheme ($N = \infty$).
+The accuracy of this semi-Lagrangian advection scheme for a small number of time steps N, and using many or only one ray per frequency-direction band is investigated below through comparisons with predictions of the full Lagrangian scheme $(N = \infty)$.
 In that scheme, many rays are used for each spectral component, and we adjust their number so that two rays with neighboring arrival directions have close directions and positions at their upwave ends.
-An upper bound on this number was set to 900 rays per finite frequencydirection band, which is rarely reached, and a minimum of 30 rays.
-Calculations described here use in general about 50 rays per component [see Ardhuin et al. (2001) for details on the procedure for adjusting the number of rays], unless the use of a single ray is specified.
+An upper bound on this number was set to 900 rays per finite frequency-direction band, which is rarely reached, and a minimum of 30 rays.
+Calculations described here use in general about 50 rays per component (see Ardhuin et al., 2001 for details on the procedure for adjusting the number of rays), unless the use of a single ray is specified.

-3. Numerical diffusion in the directional spectrum
+3 Numerical diffusion in the directional spectrum

-a.
-Schematic shelf
+3.1 Schematic shelf

-A simplified transect version of CREST for an alongshore uniform shelf was created.
-The interpolation grid from which rays are computed is reduced to a line of points along a cross-shelf transect.
+A simplified (one-dimesional) transect version of CREST for an along-shore uniform shelf was created.
+The interpolation grid, from which rays are computed is reduced to a line of points along a cross-shelf transect.
 A linear cross-shore interpolation of energy spectra and source terms is performed based on the two neighboring grid points, instead of the three points of the local triangle in the full model.
-The time-integration scheme is described by Ardhuin et al. 2001.
+The time-integration scheme is described by Ardhuin et al. (2001).

-The first test, presented in Fig. 2, uses a simple bottom profile consisting of a plane, gently sloping shelf (1:3000) with a relatively steep inner shelf and shelf break (Fig. 3a) that represents the general geometry of the approximately 100-km-wide U.S. east coast continental shelf off North Carolina.
+The first test presented in figure 2 uses a simple bottom profile consisting of a plane, gently sloping shelf (1:3000) with a relatively steep inner shelf and shelf break (figure 3a), that represents the general geometry of the approximately 100 km wide U.S. East coast continental shelf off North Carolina.

-Along the cross-shelf transect, grid points were regularly spaced at intervals Δx , from 8 to 200 m water depth.
-The incident wave energy was taken to be constant in time and distributed uniformly in a single frequency band (0.07-0.074 Hz), with a directional distribution proportional to $\cos^p(\theta - \theta_0)$, including only onshore propagating components.
-The exponent p = 12was chosen to obtain a narrow offshore directional spread σ{θ} of 15°, close to the observed values in the period 15-21 September 1999 during SHOWEX (discussed below).
-Here σ{θ} is based on the first-order moments and equals the standard deviation of the directional distribution in the limit of a narrow spectrum (Kuik et al. 1988).
-The mean incidence wave direction was set to 60° (Fig. 2b).
+Along the cross-shelf transect, grid points were regularly spaced at intervals Δx , from 8 m to 200 m water depth.
+The incident wave energy was taken to be constant in time and distributed uniformly in a single frequency band (0.07 to 0.074 Hz), with a directional distribution proportional to $\cos^p (\theta - \theta_0)$, including only onshore propagating components.
+The exponent p = 12 was chosen to obtain a narrow offshore directional spread σ{θ} of 15°, close to the observed values in the period 15-21 September 1999 during the SHOWEX experiment (discussed below) Here σ{θ} is based on the first order moments and equals the standard deviation of the directional distribution in the limit of a narrow spectrum (Kuik et al., 1988).
+The mean incidence wave direction was set to 60° (figure 2b).
 The directional distribution was discretized with a 5° resolution in the model.
-The model was integrated in time, starting from energy densities set to zero across the transect and along the rays until a steady state was reached.
+The model was integrated in time, starting from energy densities set to zero across the transect and along the rays, until a steady state was reached.